alphaArgon/test/about.md

 ---
-layout: page
+layout: default
 title: About
 ---

-This is an example page!

-It's very similar to a `post` layout, with the only difference that the publish date is not shown!
+There’s about nothing currently...
+Maybe this about page can be merged with the home page directly.